Bankruptcy Information

 Who is eligible to file under a chapter 13?

-Any natural person who resides in, owns property in, or does business in the United States, who has regular income, and who has liquidated and noncontingent unsecured debts of less than $419,275 and secured debts of less than $1,287,850 is eligible to file under Chapter 13 (current through July 2021), except stockbrokers and commodity brokers.
-The eligibility amounts are adjusted every three years with the next adjustment due April 1, 2022.
-11 U.S.C. section 104(a).
+For cases filed before June 21, 2022, any natural person who resides in, owns property in, or does business in the United States, who has regular income, and who has liquidated and noncontingent unsecured debts of less than $465,275 and secured debts of less than $1,395,875 is eligible to file under Chapter 13 (amounts current through June 20, 2022), except stockbrokers and commodity brokers.
+See 28 U.S.C. § 109(e).
+The eligibility amounts are adjusted every three years with the next adjustment due April 1, 2025.
+11 U.S.C. § 104(a).
+On June 21, 2022, the Bankruptcy Threshold Adjustment and Technical Adjustments Act increased the debt limit to $2,750,000 of total secured and unsecured, liquidated and noncontingent, debtThis increase in the debt limit is effective for two years unless a new law is passed that extends or makes the change permanent.

 May a person who owns a business file under chapter 13?

 Yes.
-A self-employed person is eligible to file under Chapter 13 if the person has regular income and meets the other requirements described in the answer to the last question.
+A self-employed individual is eligible to file under Chapter 13 if the person has regular income and meets the other requirements described in the answer to the last question.
 A debtor who owns his or her own business is normally permitted to continue to operate the business during the Chapter 13 case.
-Corporations and partnerships are NOT eligible to file Chapter 13.
-The filing of a personal bankruptcy case generally does not protect an other legal entity from its creditors.
-If you are operating a business (more than just self employed), then you will have to complete more documents and meet with the Trustee or his staff attorney.
-Keep in mind that a personal bankruptcy case filed by an individual might not protect a legal entity (e.g., corporation) from collection activity on debts owed by that entity.
+Corporations, trusts, limited liability companies, and partnerships are NOT eligible to file Chapter 13.
+The filing of a personal bankruptcy case generally does not protect another legal entity from its creditors.
+If you are operating a business (more than just self employed), then you will have to complete more documents.
+Keep in mind that a personal bankruptcy case filed by an individual might not protect a separate legal entity (e.g., corporation) from collection activity on debts owed by that entity.

 May a married couple file jointly under a chapter 13?